temills/temills.github.io/_pages/cv.md

 **Mills, T.**<sup>*</sup>, Zhang, C.<sup>*</sup>, Chen, T.<sup>*</sup>, & Tenenbaum, J.B.
 (2023).
 Towards a model of confidence judgments in concept learning.
 Proceedings of the 45th Annual Meeting of the Cognitive Science Society.

 **Mills, T.** & Phillips, J.S.
 (2022).
 What comes to mind?
 Samples from relevance-based feature spaces.
-Proceedings of the 44th Annual Meeting of the Cognitive
+Proceedings of the 44th Annual Meeting of the Cognitive Science Society.

 <!-- Skills
 ======